 In Belfast, Ox serves up seriously innovative, very pretty food, and it's absolutely delicious, too.
-I still have dreams about the sea trout with crab, olives and samphire Burren Smokehouse in County Clare, Ummera Smokehouse and Woodcock Smokery in West Cork, and the Connemara Smokehouse in County Galway.
-Seaweed has been appearing on the menus of some of the island's most innovative restaurants of late, and the unpolluted waters mean there are lots of varieties to choose from, and every single one of them is edible!
+I still have dreams about the sea trout with crab, olives and samphire

+Ummera Smokehouse and Woodcock Smokery in West Cork, and the Connemara Smokehouse in County Galway.

+Seaweed has been appearing on the menus of some of the island's most innovative restaurants of late, and the unpolluted waters mean there are lots of varieties to choose from and every single one of them is edible!
 Look out for those by Sea of Vitality and AlgAran at health food shops and on supermarket shelves - they make great snacks!

-A seafood platter It'll probably come as no surprise when I tell you that there are a myriad of wonderful restaurants where you can sample excellent seafood, including my home at Ballymaloe House.
+A seafood platter

+It'll probably come as no surprise when I tell you that there are a myriad of wonderful restaurants where you can sample excellent seafood, including my home at Ballymaloe House.
 The menus are completely dictated by what is growing on the farm and what has come in from Ballycotton Bay that day, so expect an amazing array of seafood: hot buttered lobster; pan-fried scallops or boiled shrimps with homemade mayonnaise; sole a la meunière; pan-fried mackerel with herb butter; and baked baby plaice.

 Head west from here to a much loved seafood restaurant, Fishy Fishy in Kinsale, County Cork.
-It's located in the heart of this busy seaside town, and is a great place for a long, leisurely lunch.
-Another part of the island that's Fishy festivals
+It's located in the busy little town on the south coast and it's a great place for a long, leisurely lunch.